univault-org/md-next/content/pages/home.md

 # Universal Personal Data Vault

-The Universal Personal Data Vault (Univault) is a groundbreaking research initiative focused on developing technology that puts individuals in control of their digital lives.
+The Universal Personal Data Vault (Univault) is a foundational research initiative focused on developing technology that puts individuals in control of their digital lives.
 We're building the foundation for a future where personal data remains truly personal.

 ## Challenges
 - Privacy vulnerabilities